oolaoluwatobi/kanban-client/README.md

 [Project Link](https://kanban-client-sigma.vercel.app/)

-This repository contains a React contacts application that utilizes React Router v6.4 for client-side routing.
-The app integrates with a RESTful API to perform CRUD (Create, Read, Update, Delete) operations on contacts.
-It also includes a search functionality using search parameters to efficiently find specific contacts.
+This repository contains a React Task Management application.
+The app integrates with a RESTful API to perform CRUD (Create, Read, Update, Delete) operations on Tasks.

 It is the frontend part of a fullstack app, MERN stack, [link to backend repo](https://github.com/oolaoluwatobi/kanban-board-task-management-server)